PassbirdCo/MetaKeepCodeSamples/fio/lib/README.md

 ### Parameters

-- `appId`: The application ID.
 - `publicAddress`: The public address to be mapped.
-- `email`: The user's email address.
 - `chainCode`: The chain code associated with the public address.
 - `tokenCode`: The token code associated with the public address.